| |

 Morbid Angel, Cannibal Corpse, Hypocrisy, Bolt Thrower and Dismember

 stayed loyal to death metal without making compromises.
+However it would not take long

 before death metal lived a renaissance again.
 While at the end